 7. Highlight architectural details with a green palette

 Take inspiration from a bygone era by painting your period home in a heritage green color.
 Not only will this highlight architectural details, but will also provide the perfect backdrop for vintage furniture, heirloom pieces and accents of pattern and texture.

 If you think your living room is too small for a deep green scheme, then look above.
-The fifth wall is often an afterthought when it comes to redecorating, but done right, it can make a real difference to a small room.
+The fifth wall is often an afterthought when it comes to redecorating, but done right, ceiling ideas can make a real difference to a small room.

-As long as your ceiling is painted in a paler color than your walls, no matter what the color, your ceilings will feel higher, helping narrow, long living rooms feel more spacious.
+As long as your ceiling is painted in the same or a paler color than your walls, no matter the color, your ceilings will feel higher, helping long living rooms feel more spacious.